 Please contact your dealer if you need service.
 Major service under your Airstream Limited Warranty is available through our nationwide network of Airstream Dealer Service Centers.
-An up-to-date list of Dealer Service Centers has been provided with your new trailer.
+An up-to-date list of Dealer Service Centers will be sent with an Owner's Survey shortly after your trailer is delivered.
+WWW.Airstream.com web site also has a dealer locator on it.
 This list is current as of the date of this publication.
 Occasionally dealerships change, or new dealers are added who may not appear on this list.
 For this reason, it is suggested that you contact your local dealer from time to time and bring your list up to date.
 He can also provide you with additional copies if you need them.
 ALL CENTERS OPERATE ON AN APPOINTMENT BASIS FOR THE UTMOST EFFICIENCY.

-When you require service from the Airstream Factory Service Center, or a Certified Dealer Service Center, please contact the service manager for an appointment, and

-Airstream Factory Service Center P.O.
-Box 629 419 W. Pike Street Jackson Center, Ohio 45334-0629 937-596-6111
+When you require service from the Airstream Factory Service Center, or a Certified Dealer Service Center, please contact the service manager for an appointment, and kindly inform him if you are unable to keep the appointment date or wish to change it.
+Service may be arranged at the Factory Service Center by contacting the Service Coordinator at: Airstream Factory Service Center, P.O.
+Box 629, 419 W. Pike Street, Jackson Center, Ohio 45334-0629 Phone: 937-596-6111